Enhancements in EasyBuild v5.0¶

 New collection of easyconfig templates¶

-is replaced in EasyBuild 5.0 with a much larger
+The veteran TEMPLATE.eb is replaced in EasyBuild 5.0 with a much larger

 collection of easyconfig templates